-Building a strong team is one of our highest priorities as we realise that the success and the continuous growth of the Group also depends on our employees.
-Through effective human resource strategies, we are committed to build a competent and high-performance team that will drive the productivity of the Group.
-Training is an important part of improving our employee's skill sets and knowledge and we have set a target 8 training hours annually for employees.
-In year 2020, given the outbreak of Covid-19 and imposition of the various MCO in our country, our employees faced restrictions to participate in physical training.
-Nevertheless, Company has encouraged the employees to participate in virtual seminar/workshop/training of which some employees have endeavoured to take part in such training where available.
+Building a strong team is one of our highest priorities as we realise that the success of the Group depends on our employees.
+Through effective human resource strategies, we are committed to build a competent and high-performance team that will drive profitability for the Group.
+Training is an important part of improving our employee's skill sets and knowledge and towards that we spent 312 training hours in 2019.
+Details of the training are as follows: